 How to Make Decisions in an Imperfect World

 One approach is to develop a broad collection of frameworks for thinking about the world.
 Some experts refer to each framework as a “mental model.”
 Each mental model is a way of thinking about the world.
-The more mental models you have, the more tools you have in your thinking toolbox.
+The more mental models you have, the more tools you have in your thinking toolbox to make decisions.

 For example, here are three ways of thinking about productivity: